fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 The right solution for the n+1 problem depends on the situation.
 Often, it requires using some kind of a join query instead of multiple separate queries.

-In our situation, the easiest solution would be to save whose friends list they are on on each _Person_ object:
+In our situation, the easiest solution would be to save whose friends list they are on each _Person_ object:

 ```js
 const schema = new mongoose.Schema({